-A robust, reliable navigation has always been our priority.
-We have established a full and working pipeline from map creation to autonomous navigation and localization.
-No collision happened during the total, long distance covered by the robot in different environments throughout the past year.
-We use AMCL for the localization and ROS move_base for the navigation.
-A static map is created with Gmapping.
-We work on an approach using AMCL and Gmapping/Cartographer simultaneously.
-The SLAM algorithm task is to perform a low frequency mapping to update the map during navigation.
-At the same time, the localisation is acquired using AMCL.
+A robust and reliable navigation has always been our priority.
+We have designed a complete and functional pipeline from map creation to autonomous navigation and localization.
+No collisions occurred during the overall long distance covered by the robot in different environments throughout the last year.
+We use AMCL for localization and ROS move_base for navigation.
+Furthermore, we have added remote encoders to the robot, allowing us to calculate the robot odometry which will not be impacted by wheel skidding.
+It enables us to improve our localization through a Kalman filter.
+We are working on an approach using AMCL and Gmapping/Cartographer simultaneously.
+The task of the SLAM algorithm is to perform a low frequency mapping to update the map during navigation.
+Moreover, since this year, we started to work on the local control of the robot through the implementation of a mobile base control.
+This allows us to locally deal with problems for which the ROS native navigation stack is not sufficient, such as going through a door or moving in a confined area.